idaholab/Malcolm-Helm/README.md

 sudo chmod -R 777 /exports/malcolm/nfs-subdir-provisioner/
 ```

-Add a new line to /etc/exports with the base path of our newly created /exports directory and an optional network subnet filter.
+Add a new line to the NFS server's /etc/exports with the base path of our newly created /exports directory and an optional network subnet filter.
 In the following example we limit NFS access to IP addresses within the 10.0.0.0/16 subnet.
 This can also be replaced with an asterisk "*" symbol to disable subnet filtering.

 ```
 /exports 10.0.0.0/255.255.0.0(rw,sync,insecure,no_root_squash,no_subtree_check,crossmnt)